temporalio/proposals/versioning/worker-versions.md

 }
 ```

-This message is pre-emptively named pluarally in order to accomodate potential
+This message is pre-emptively named plurally in order to accommodate potential
 increases in versioning granularity in the future.
 For example, we have considered
 versioning Workflows, Activities, and Data Converters/Interceptors all separately.
 They could be added as new fields to this message if/when that happens.